ninest/holt-soundboard-web/README.md

 2. Fill up the form on the [Suggest page](https://holt-soundboard.github.io/suggest), or
 3. Directly send me the file through [Firefox Send](https://send.firefox.com/).
 You can contact me on [Reddit](https://www.reddit.com/user/themindstorm).

+## Support development
+Download the Brave Browser using [this link](https://brave.com/hol297)!
+Download and use it for a month.

+It's like Chrome, but faster with built-in ad-blocking.

 ## Build Setup
 If you are interested in running Holt Soundboard on your machine, download or fork the repository.
 ```